ldelgadop44/General_Documentation/jenkins/Jenkins-Jcasc/readme.md

 This is the `Manage Roles` matrix:
 ![jenkins_matrix1.png](images/jenkins_matrix1.png)

-And, this is the `Manage Roles` matrix
+And, this is the `Assign Roles` matrix
 ![jenkins_matrix2.png](images/jenkins_matrix2.png)

 First, we have to create the users, that in this case will be standard type.
 Use the next code